 If you’re considering a daycare center

 Whether you’re looking at daycare centers or interviewing nannies, you’re going to be asking a lot of the same questions.
-Namely, “Will my baby be safe, happy, and healthy in this place and with this person when I’m not with him?”
+Namely, “Will my baby be safe, happy, and healthy in this place and with this person when I’m not with them?”
 But the strategy you use to figure out whether you’ve found the right fit will be different depending on what kind of care you’re considering.

 Parents looking at daycare centers as their main source of childcare have an opportunity that parents interviewing nannies do not.
 Daycares usually offer parents the chance to observe a class and see what it’s like while it’s in progress.
 If you do this, check the ratio of caregivers to children – centers give parents official numbers, but getting to look at those numbers in action can make a big difference to how you end up feeling about them.